 Christian PulisicAmerican Footballer

-Christian Pulisic is an American footballer who currently plays for Premier League club Chelsea FC.
+Christian Pulisic is an American footballer who plays as an attacking midfielder Premier League club Chelsea FC.

 • Date of birth: 18 September 1998